Genetic Counseling & Risk Assessment

 Some families have a high cancer risk due to inherited genetic factors.
 Genetic testing can help these families better understand their risk for cancer and determine the screening and prevention efforts that will be most effective.

 We understand each family’s situations and needs are unique.
-The Genetics Program’s Cancer Risk Assessment Clinic at North Memorial Health Cancer Center provides a unique setting for customers and families to discuss genetic concerns and make decisions regarding genetic issues.
+The Genetics Program’s Cancer Risk Assessment Clinic at North Memorial Health Cancer Center provides a unique setting for patients and families to discuss genetic concerns and make decisions regarding genetic issues.

 Our team is experienced in genetic assessment and testing and our center’s genetic counselors are certified by the American Board of Genetic Counselors (ABGC).
 Together with North Memorial oncologists, they work with families to assess the likelihood that genetic factors play a role in a family history of cancer.
 If genetic testing is appropriate, our genetic counselors will discuss genetic testing options and coordinate testing for you.
 We will also meet with you to review results of genetic testing in person.

 We offer the latest in genetics technologies.
 Our team is available to discuss the latest technology available – including cancer panel genetic testing.
 We also offer the unique opportunity for annual genetics follow-up and surveillance programs.

 - Individuals with a strong family history involving multiple individuals with cancer or with cancer at an early age

 - People considering cancer surgeries or medication to prevent cancer

 - People looking for guidance regarding cancer screening or prevention choices